Manchester High School West: History

 In the past, Bedford, a suburb of Manchester, sent its high school-aged students to West.
 In 2005 about 900 high school aged residents of Bedford attended Manchester West.

 After a generation of debate and several votes, the town of Bedford eventually voted to build its own high school.
 The expanding class sizes at West and growing population of Bedford finally convinced Bedford voters of a need for a new high school.
 Beginning in fall 2007 Bedford stopped sending new students to Manchester West, so it could instead send them to Bedford High.
 By fall 2009 Bedford no longer sent any levels to Manchester West.

 Bedford High School opened at the beginning of the 2007-2008 school year.
 With the opening of Bedford High School, Bedford students were phased out of West High School, reducing the enrollment at West to around 1,300 students.
 The New Hampshire Union-Leader stated that post-Bedford High opening the number of students "shrank considerably" and that in 2021 the number was still decreasing.

+View from Manchester High School West of Manchester's skyline.